m2c2-project/m2c2kit/README.md

 docker run -a stdout -v ~/skia:/SRC -w /SRC emsdk-base python tools/git-sync-deps docker run -v ~/skia:/SRC -v ~/skia/out:/OUT canvaskit-emsdk /SRC/infra/canvaskit/build_canvaskit.sh
 ```

+Note: In the last step, alternatively use `docker run -v ~/skia:/SRC -v ~/skia/out:/OUT canvaskit-emsdk /SRC/infra/canvaskit/build_canvaskit.sh debug_build` to build a debug version of `canvaskit-wasm`, which will create a non-minified version of `canvaskit.js` and a wasm binary with full features.
+This is practical only for debugging, because the wasm binary is much larger (over _100 megabytes_) than the release version.

 6. The build artifacts of interest, `canvaskit.js` and `canvaskit.wasm`, are in `~/skia/out`.
 Assuming you have already executed `npm install`, replace the same two files in `node_modules/canvaskit-wasm/bin` with these newly built files.
 Before replacing the files, rename the originals so you can easily switch back, if needed.
 Note: you must replace both `canvaskit.js` and `canvaskit.wasm` -- you cannot simply replace the wasm file.